 Contributors need to obtain written permission to use any illustration that is copyrighted, has been obtained from an archival source, or has been scanned or photographed from an existing copyrighted publication (a bad idea from a quality standpoint—see moiré pattern).
 Permission must be obtained before the Journal can consider including such illustrations in any article.
 Parties granting permission will normally indicate the exact wording of the required credit line, and this should be included with an illustration's descriptive caption.
 Please consult with the editors in advance concerning questions of rights and permissions.
 For questions about artwork permissions, fair use, public domain, etc., feel free to contact the UW Press Rights and Permissions, firstname.lastname@example.org.

 With the exception of Native Plants Journal, most UW Press journals do not print in color.
 However, for Ecological Restoration and Landscape Journal, authors may elect to pay to have their articles appear in 4-color.
-Depending on the size of the article and/or amount of images, authors may choose either an 8-page or a 16-page signature.
+Depending on the size of the article and/or amount of images, authors may choose either an a 4-page, an 8-page, or a 16-page signature.
+The fee for a 4-page signature is $650.
 The fee for an 8-page signature is $700.
 The fee for a 16-page signature is $950.
 Upon manuscript acceptance, please indicate your wish to print in color to the managing editor.

 .doc, .docx, Microsoft Word Microsoft Word is a very robust and useful word processor.
 Unfortunately Word does not support graphic formats for use in publishing.
 Though Word is fine for copy submissions, DO NOT USE for layouts, ads, charts, or heavily formatted or graphic laden content.